edodoo/multiplicationPrinciple/_sources/Multiplication.rst

     How many nonempty collections of letters can be formed from three As and five Bs?
     Hint: this problem is very similar to, but not exactly, a Cartesian Product problem.
+    You can use the code below to check your work.

+.. activecode:: CodeSampleMult5
+    :coach:
+    :Caption: Does this count all nonempty collections letters formed from 3 As and 5 Bs?

+    A = [0,1,2,3]
+    B = [0,1,2,3,4,5]
+    counter=0

+    for i in A:
+        for j in B:
+            if i!=0 or j!=0:
+                print(i,j)
+                counter+=1
+    print(counter)

 Cartesian Products with copies of the same set
 -------------------------------------------------